Why SAP S/4HANA Migration Costs Go Out of Control Even When Fully Planned

 FAQ

-Since concealed dependencies and changes of scope comes after the project is started.
+Since concealed dependencies and changes of scope come after the project is started.

 Which cost driver is the largest in the migration of SAP?